 Give your customers the avenue to reach out if necessary.
 By optimising accessibility to your brand, you can become a channel for concerns and pinpoint the best ways to help people who need assistance.

 Telling compelling, positive stories about your brand is still possible, even amidst adversity.
-It just has to be crafted with caution, great care for context, and with a genuine desire for justice, safety, and heightened responsibility.
+It just has to be crafted with caution, great care for context, and a genuine desire for justice, safety, and heightened responsibility.
 Powerful stories are responsive and thought-provoking, they challenge their audience to rethink their own narratives and draw a connection between themselves and the story being told.
 If you can tell an influential story during difficult times and inspire others to empathise and help others, you’re on the right track.